MGAndroidProjects/Todoify-Releases/README.md

 ## Current todo:

 -  Improve scheduling notification feature.
--  Preserve the last opened home content on app relaunch

 ## List of things not supported by flutter (officially or partially or not built-in):